 The Unique Benefits of Eating Colorful Foods

 As it is often said, eat the rainbow to ensure that you are feeding your body super nutrients that equip your cells like defense weapons against every day stressors and aging.
-Eating a variety of fruits and vegetables will maximize the body’s ability to heal daily and prevent against all forms of diseases and cancers.
+Eating a variety of colorful fruits and vegetables will maximize the body’s ability to heal daily and prevent against all forms of diseases and cancers.

 Eat the Rainbow: